Dovetail

 The rule of thumb

-For a typical 5-hour local move with 3 movers and good service, that's about $105 total — $35 per mover.
+For a typical 5-hour local move with 3 movers and great service, that's $40–$60 per mover, or $120–$180 total.

 When to tip more

 The base rate assumes a flat, weather-neutral, furniture-of-normal-weight kind of day.
-Add roughly $1 per hour per mover for each of the following:
+Add roughly $2 per hour per mover for each of the following:

-When it's fine to tip less (or not at all)
+When it's fine to tip less — or not at all

 Long-distance moves

-$6,000 long-distance move, 3 movers loading + 2 movers unloading, great service all around.
+Example: $6,000 long-distance move with 3 movers loading and 2 movers unloading, great service all around.
 7% of $6,000 = $420.
-Loading crew (3 of 5 movers) = $252, split three ways = $84 each.
-Unloading crew (2 of 5 movers) = $168, split two ways = $84 each.
+The loading crew (3 of 5 movers) gets $252, split three ways = $84 each.
+The unloading crew (2 of 5 movers) gets $168, split two ways = $84 each.

 Frequently asked questions